adamjramirez/wood/content/contact/_index.md

     weight: 2

 ---
 Yes.
-We do want to hear from you?
+We do want to hear from you.

 Want to share with us a restaurant that cooks with wood?
 Maybe we made a mistake in one of our posts?